ValkoDevs/valko-ui/.changeset/plenty-peas-hang.md

 "@valko-ui/docs": patch
 ---

-### Components
+## Valko-UI Components:

 **Avatar:**
 - Added a slot to let users replace the Avatar’s content.

 **Button:**
-- Introduced a ripple effect on click for clearer interaction feedback.
+- Introduced a ripple effect on click for clearer interaction feedback (now powered by useRipple composable).
 - Added `type` prop for better form compatibility. (`button`, `reset`, `submit`.)
 - Fixed `condensed` prop not working correctly.
 - Exposed native click event when the button is clicked.